I haven’t worked for months.

 No, it’s okay.
-My last months in Colombia were rough – very long hours with an enormous task dangling over my head.
+My last months in Colombia were rough – very long hours with several enormous tasks dangling over my head.
+It was time for a break.
+Sabbatical – lovely word, right?
 Leaving Colombia was also a big change for me – because I’ve moved in with my Spaniard.
 I just knew I’d need some time to adjust, to relax, to take it easy.
-So I saved my nickels and dimes and took a couple months, which has now extended to five.
-It won’t be much longer, but enough to tidy up some loose ends and feel I’ve really taken advantage of this wonderful time.
+So I saved my nickels and dimes and took a few months.

 Before I left Colombia, I happened on an article by a Yahoo veep who had taken a break.
 She said it’s a good idea to put together a list of what you want to accomplish during the break so you know what you’re going for.
 She also said you should include “relaxing” on your list.
 So here’s my list, and how I’m doing on it.

 Relaxing is not really that hard.
 I’ve got a particular aptitude for it.
 Have you heard of the siesta?
 It’s one of the reasons I love Spain.
 I have also gotten to explore with Ramon in some lovely spots, like Avila and Segovia (did you know the Aqueduct has no glue between those stones???)

 It is a little harder to relax when you haven’t worked, though.
 I’m not sure when the futzing around with my computer and various papers is finished for the day, and the relaxing can begin.
 That line’s a lot clearer when you close the office door and go home.

 SCORE: Yeah, gold stars on this one.
 I’ll get some after this nap…

 2. Write – a lot!

 Arguably, for me, the biggest, the most important, the grandmammy of all Things To Do.
 And quite a bit more taxing than the first item on the list.
 I’m surprised at how hard it has been, to be honest.
 I thought the relaxing would sort of lead into the writing – like it was work that was keeping me from writing more.